 Provides students with basic skills for designing residential and light commercial landscapes.
 Focuses on sustainable principles, including energy, soil, and water conservation applications.
-Introduces fundamental concepts for formulation of a landscape design. İdentifies and describes the art and principles of design.
+Introduces fundamental concepts for formulation of a landscape design.
+Identifies and describes the art and principles of design.
 Surveys various plants and hardscape materials.
 Establishes desired uses for public and private outdoor spaces.
 Explores issues of budget considerations and client needs, while minimizing negative impacts on the future environment.
 Offered as needed

-HOR251 Growing Fruit in the Willamette Valley
+HOR251 Growing Fruit in the Willamette Valley 2 class and 2 lab hr/wk, 3 cr.

 Introduces important fruit crop production in the Willamette Valley for both commercial and personal use.
 Presents management systems and cultural practices for fruit crops, including raspberries, blackberries, blueberries, grapes, strawberries, hazelnuts, apples, pears, and stone fruits.
 Covers pruning and training principles for each fruit crop, as well as nutritional requirements, fertilization practices, and pest identification and management.
+Offered as needed grasses, and bulbs grown in Oregon, focusing on spring flowering and greenhouse-produced plants.
+Stresses scientific naming of plants.
+Presents plant identification techniques that rely on recognition of visual details of form, texture, size, leaves, flowers, and fruit.
+Considers production and cultural requirements for individual species and varieties.
 Offered as needed

-HOR255 Identification of Herbaceous Plants 1 2 class and 2 lab hr/wk, 3 cr.
+HOR255 Identification of Herbaceous Plants 1 2 class and 2 lab hr/wk.
+3 cr.